one06cm127/claude-cursor-mcp/README.md

 ## 📖 Full setup guide + download → [one06cm127.github.io/claude-cursor-mcp](https://one06cm127.github.io/claude-cursor-mcp)

+> ⭐ If this actually worked for you, drop a star — it helps more people find it!

+> 💬 **Heads up** — I vibe coded this whole thing, so if something's broken or you need help setting it up, just ask Claude lol

 ## What's Included

 - `cursor-mcp-bridge-0.0.1.vsix` — Cursor/VS Code extension (install this first)